deuteros76/meteo-home/README.md

 - Possibility of being used with Home Assistant

 ## Future
 The idea is to continue the development of both hardware and software.
-Currently the MCU is a Wemos D1 Lite but the plan is to extend the possibilites including an ESP32 or a Raspberry Pi Pico, At the same time the sofware will accept more sensors and will be adapted to the new hardware.
+Currently the MCU is a Wemos D1 Lite but the plan is to extend the possibilites including an ESP32 or a Raspberry Pi Pico, At the same time, the sofware will accept more sensors and will be adapted to the new hardware.

 - Integration of light sensor
 - Integration of ATH20 sensor